Leon Payne: Career

-He began his music career in the mid-1930s, playing a variety of musical instruments in public, and later performing on KWET radio in Palestine, Texas, starting in 1935.
+He began his music career in the mid-1930s, playing a variety of musical instruments in public; he started performing on KWET radio in Palestine, Texas, in 1935.
 He also had a stint playing with Bob Wills' Texas Playboys in 1938.
 Payne was a regular working musician at Jerry Irby's nightclub in Houston, Texas.
-He joined his stepbrother, famed songwriter Jack Rhodes, and formed Jack Rhodes and The Lone Star Buddies in 1949.
+He joined his stepbrother, famed songwriter Jack Rhodes, and formed Jack Rhodes and the Lone Star Buddies in 1949.
 They performed regularly on the Louisiana Hayride show in Shreveport, Louisiana.
 He was later on the Grand Ole Opry.

-Much of his musical legacy is in the form of recordings of his songs by other artists, perhaps most famous of which are two of his songs recorded by Hank Williams: "Lost Highway" and "They'll Never Take Her Love From Me", which were both minor hits.
+Much of his musical legacy is recordings of his songs by other artists, perhaps most famous of which are two minor hits for Hank Williams, "Lost Highway" and "They'll Never Take Her Love From Me."